pnsaeta/p064/docs/DE-DE1.md

 * toc
 {:toc}

 You have encountered a few ordinary differential equations (ODEs) in chemistry, mechanics, engineering, and especially in Math 82.
 This page will serve as a quick reminder of some basic linear ODEs that are especially important in physics and some approaches to solving them.
+If you need a [reminder about first-order differential equations, see here](DE-DE0.md).

 ### Singular Points